The Best Sleeping Bags Reviewed

 The weight of your sleeping bag depends on the type of insulation that’s found inside the bag, the shell material used to cover the bag, and the number of features you’ll find on a bag.
 Sleeping bags that are on the heavier end usually use synthetic insulation that’s got a lower fill power down inside it.
 Sleeping bags that perform better usually have about 800 to 850 fill power down in them and are made to be lightweight with durable shell fabrics.
 Also, how a sleeping bag is cut can influence the weight of your sleeping bag.
 How many features your sleeping bag has can also affect weight, since the more weight your sleeping bag has, the more features it probably has as well.

 Another thing you’ll want to take a look at before purchasing your sleeping bag is the compressibility of the sleeping bag since that will affect how easy it is for you to pack down and carry it with you.
 Certain insulation found inside of sleeping bags will pack down better than others.
-Natural goose and duck feather down do a great job of compressing down without getting damaged by the packing.
+Natural goose and duck feather down does a great job of compressing down without getting damaged by the packing.
 Most high-end down bags are very compressible because they feature excellent down insulation and also are made to be lightweight and easy to pack.
 On the other hand, if you buy a sleeping bag with synthetic insulation, it will be much more difficult to compress and pack.
 Other than insulation, the fabric of the bag, its temperature rating, and its overall design can also influence how well the sleeping bag packs down into your backpack when you want to carry it.